2015

 Lostfest 2016

-It was a busy summer and although I worked hard performing with the local Morris side, it did not satisfy me.
-On our arrival in Boscastle Friday evening for the Dark Gathering, certain toxic incidents confirmed it was time for me to leave this Morris side.
+It was a busy summer and although I worked hard performing with the local Morris side, it did not totally fulfill me.
+On our arrival in Boscastle Friday evening for the Dark Gathering, toxic attitudes also confirmed it was time to leave this Morris side.
 After a heated discussion between Cassandra and the founder member, he announced that not only was he dismissing her from the team, but in retaliation, he would not ride Penkevyll at this event.
-Fortunately, another Morris dancer who was tall and fit, was not performing at the event that day and kindly offered to stand in.
+Fortunately, a tall, fit Morris dancer attended the event and was not performing.
+He saved the day by kindly agreeing to stand in.

 2017